testdouble/suture/README.md

 ### 3. Record the current behavior

-Next, we want to start observing how the legacy worker is actually called: what arguments are sent to it and what values does it return?
+Next, we want to start observing how the legacy worker is actually called.
+We can observe what arguments are being sent to it and what values it returns.
 By recording the calls as we use our app locally, we can later test that the old and new implementations behave the same way.